worktheclock/replit.github.io/classrooms/pricing-faq.md

 ## Can I use it for free?

-Repl.it has an awesome free plan that allows anyone to write, execute, build, and even host websites and apps.
-Learn more [here](http://docs.repl.it/misc/free-features).
+Replit has an awesome free plan that allows anyone to write, execute, build, and even host websites and apps.
+Learn more [here](https://docs.replit.com/misc/free-features).

-If you're a k-12 public school teacher you can use it for free by [applying](https://repl.it/k12-form) for our k-12 plan.
-You can apply [online](https://repl.it/k12-form).
+If you're a k-12 public school teacher you can use it for free by [applying](https://replit.com/k12-form) for our k-12 plan.
+You can apply [online](https://replit.com/k12-form).